 What Do You Do

-HUMOR: What students learned in math class 2014
+HUMOR: What my students learned in math class

 The Westside Pioneer is (and always will be!) a publication

 for and about the Colorado Springs Westside.
-But publishing on a
+But a website doesn't have

 Westside Pioneer except where noted.
 All rights reserved.